MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/add-your-organization-brand-to-encrypted-messages.md

 6. In **Apply this rule if**, select the condition **The sender is located inside the organization** as well as other conditions you want from the list of available conditions.
 For example, you might want to apply a particular branding template to:

    - All encrypted emails sent from members of the finance department
-   - Encrypted emails sent with a certain keyword such as “External” or “Partner”
+   - Encrypted emails sent with a certain keyword such as "External" or "Partner"
    - Encrypted emails sent to a particular domain

 7. From **Do the following**, select **Modify the message security** > **Apply custom branding to OME messages**.
 Next, from the drop-down, select a branding template from those you created or modified.